eriksjolund/cg/documentation/README.md

 ### `meta`

-This is the interfaces that bridge various apps.
+This is the interfaces that bridges various apps.
 An example would be the "orders" module.
 When placing orders we need to coordinate information/actions between the apps: `lims`, `status`, and `osticket`.
 It also provides some additional functionality such as setting up the basis for the orders API and which fields are required for different order types.

 #### orders

 Includes: `lims`, `status`, `osticket`

 The API exposes a single endpoint for submitting a batch of new samples/external samples for analysis.
-It handles a mix of updates to existing samples with entierly new ones.
+It handles a mix of updates to existing samples with entirely new ones.
 The API is designed to work well in a REST API context.

 The interface supports: